ingo/ingo.github.io/_recipes/brining.md

 ---
 category: Pantry
-description: A guide to different brining techniques for various meats.
+description: This guide covers key brining techniques for various meats like pork chops, chicken, and turkey to help retain moisture and impart flavor.
+It includes details on wet brines, buttermilk brines, and dry rubs along with tips for brining success.
 image: brining.jpg
 title: Brining
 ---